percona/k8spg-docs/docs/backups-restore.md

 should copy the `backups` keys of the original cluster - ones needed to carry on the restore:

-* `dataSource.postgresCluster.clusterName` should contain the new cluster name,
+* `dataSource.postgresCluster.clusterName` should contain the source cluster name,
 * `dataSource.postgresCluster.options` allow you to set the needed pgBackRest command line options,
 * `dataSource.postgresCluster.repoName` should contain the name of the